 How to store:

-Store any leftover chia pudding in the fridge in an airtight container or jar for up to 3 days.
-Store the mint crumble in a separate airtight container in the fridge.
+Store any leftover chia pudding in the fridge in an airtight container or jar for up to 5 days.
+It will thicken the longer it sits so feel free to stir in a bit more coconut milk before serving.

 Frequently asked questions:

 No it is not.
-This receipt is not low carb or keto.
+This recipe is not low carb or keto.

 Yes!
 This chia pudding is low in calories, is refined sugar free, high in fiber and filled with vitamins, minerals and antioxidants.